Paul has spent a lifetime travelling around East and Southeast Asia. He has visited Japan, China, Taiwan, Hong Kong, Laos, and Thailand.

 According to one of my colleagues, this is a German game.
 This game is also played with three or four teams.
 The object of the game is to get as many points as possible by answering questions about different topics.
 Unlike my modified jeopardy game, I will randomly select a letter of the alphabet and the teams must think of words for agreed-upon topics that begin with the teacher's chosen letter.
 For example, let's say that the categories of topics are countries, capital cities, food, animals, sport, music, and hobbies.
 The teacher's selected letter is "B." The first team which can write answers for all of the categories on the board says, "Stop the bus.," and then comes to the board to write the words under the categories.
 Good candidate words would be Brazil for countries, Baghdad for capital cities, burritos for food, a beaver for an animal, baseball for sport, blues for music, and basket weaving for hobbies.
 A team will get a point for each correct answer.
 If a word is wrong or misspelled, a team will not get a point.
 I have found this a very good game to play when reviewing vocabulary, spelling, and social studies.
 With a little creativity, I'm sure the game could be adapted to other topics and uses.

 Educational games in the EFL and ESL classrooms are great because students enjoy them very much.
-They are highly motivating, and they also encourage students to work together and answer questions quickly while focusing on a task at hand.
+They are highly motivating, and they also encourage students to work together and answer questions quickly while focusing on the task at hand.

 Educational Games to Play in the Classroom